-Key indicator 3: Increased confidence , knowledge and skills of all staff in t eaching PE and sp port Percentage of total allocation: 11.7% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: 1 Use Peterlee Partnership and other specialist coaches to support teachers and to help baseline pupils so that the impact can be measured by the end of the topic.
+Key indicator 3: Increased confidence, , knowledge and skills of all staff in t eaching PE and sp port Percentage of total allocation: 33.04% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?
+Sustainability and suggested next steps: Upskilling staff by supporting them in delivering high quality PE Lessons.
+This will improve progress and achievement of pupils.
+Use Peterlee Partnership and other specialist coaches to support teachers and to help baseline pupils so that the impact can be measured by the end of the topic.
 Meetings with coaches to review progress.
-Ensure all staff are following medium term planning and assessing using GoogleDrive resources. £4415.00 as above All staff using long term plan to ensure a range of sports are taught.
+Ensure all staff are following medium term planning and assessing using GoogleDrive resources. £7237 as above (within Key indicator 1 Partnership) All staff using long term plan to ensure a range of sports are taught.
 All staff have access and are using GoogleDrive lesson ideas to support their planning.
 Data shows that children are making progress within PE Ensure new members staff are familiar with how to use GoogleDrive.
 This supports with planning and organising lessons and skill progression.
 Further support new staff and staff moving to different year groups for the next academic year.
 Provide staff with up to date CPD and resources.
 Identify local courses and ensure supply cover is organised to enable staff members to attend.
 PE subject leader to attend regular PLT meetings and feedback to the rest of the staff.
-Quidditch Day and resources: £2110.00 Better subject knowledge of how physical activity can be incorporated across the curriculum.
+As above (within Partnership) Better subject knowledge of how physical activity can be incorporated across the curriculum.
 Staff upskilled.
 Children have learnt; new skills, rules and games.
 Children are enthusiastic about new games and more children are involved in afterschool sports.
 PE Lead to continue attending necessary courses and feedback to staff during staff meetings.
 PE Lead to recommend/ offer courses of interest.
 Book relevant courses to support newer members of staff in particular.
 To arrange interschool competitions.

-Children received plenty of PE Lead to attend regular PLT Keep staff up to date on any More activity days and after Tag Rugby £100 meetings. changes regarding funding, school clubs were booked and choice for after school clubs competitions ect.
-Book and Cross Country children have had more this vear. £!80 organise activities and support.
-Competitions attended were: opportunity to attend competitions. > Tag Rugby Skipping £350 These further extended children's > Skippina skills, teamwork (sense of > Cross Country. belonging) and understanding of Extending the variety of 'competition'. competitions school is involved in will be a main focus next academic year.
+meetings.
+Keep staff up to date on any changes regarding funding, competitions etc. Book and organise activities and support. (within Partnership) More activity days and after school clubs were booked and children have had more opportunity to attend competitions.
+These further extended children's skills, teamwork (sense of belonging) and understanding of 'competition'.
+Children received plenty of choice for after school clubs this year.
+Competitions attended were: > Tag Rugby > Quidditch > Cricket > Dance.
+Extending the variety of competitions school is involved in will be a main focus next academic year.
 PE Lead to liaise with other staff members.